DnDBeyond/front-end-developer-challenge/README.md

 Below are specific requirements we have which cannot be adequately expressed through the mock-up.
 This is not a timed assignment, but it should probably take 4-5 hours.
 We ask that you have your assessment completed and returned within 7 days of receiving it.
 Good luck!

+## Getting Started
+To get started, fork this repository to your GitHub profile and begin committing to your fork.

 ## General Requirements
 - You may not use any existing SCSS (SASS), LESS, or CSS frameworks.
 - You must use SCSS (SASS) to demonstrate competency with the language.